DrEntropy/rust-bookclub-work/readme.md

 * Heap vs Stack memory.
    * Function parameters and local variables are stored on the stack.
    * Heap memory is used for dynamically sized data, and pointers to these values are stored on the stack and *own* the memory.
+   * Pointers are of two kinds:
+     * References (which do not own the data)
+     * Smart pointers like  Box, String, Vec (which do own the data).

 * Ownership rules:
   * When a non-copy trait value is assigned, passed, or returned, the ownership is transferred to the new variable.
 The old variable can no longer be used.